 Use nice hashtags to tap into a community with similar interests to you

-When working with clients on their ideal social media tribe, I always ask them to identify:
+When working with clients on their ideal social media community, I always ask them to identify:

 I ask them to identify these things because it opens up a community that they can then tap into.
 I always say that tapping into a community is a lot easier than connecting with people outside of a community.
-This is because people who are part of a community already have a clear idea of what they’re passionate about and are engaged and open to connecting with others This is where you come in!
+This is because people who are part of a community already have a clear idea of what they’re passionate about and are engaged and open to connecting with others.

 Here is how you do it: